 Terraform is an open source tool that lets you provision Google Cloud resources with declarative configuration files—resources such as virtual machines, containers, storage, and networking.
 Terraform's infrastructure-as-code (IaC) approach supports DevOps best practices for change management, letting you manage Terraform configuration files in source control to maintain an ideal provisioning state for testing and production environments.

 Use the following resources to help you get started with using Terraform with Google Cloud:

-- Build your Infrastructure as Code skills and learn about Managing infrastructure as code with Terraform, Cloud Build, and GitOps.
+- Build your infrastructure-as-code skills and learn about Managing infrastructure as code with Terraform, Cloud Build, and GitOps.
 This tutorial shows you how to automate provisioning with Terraform.

 There are a variety of tools you can use to optimize your Terraform experience:

-- Leverage Terraform Validator to enforce policies on Terraform configurations for Google Cloud.
+gcloud beta terraform vetto enforce policies on Terraform configurations for Google Cloud.

 - Import existing Google Cloud resources into Terraform with Terraformer.